supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/Getting-Started-V2.md

 ### Overall Estimated Duration: 7 Hours

 ## Overview
 Building a Resilient IaaS Architecture lab focuses on improving the reliability of the Contoso application by implementing Azure solutions for high availability, disaster recovery (DR), and data protection.
 High availability is achieved by adding redundancy across the web, database, and domain controller tiers.
-A secondary DR site is then configured using appropriate Azure technologies for each tier to ensure business continuity.
+A secondary Disaster Recovery site is then configured using appropriate Azure technologies for each tier to ensure business continuity.
 Azure Backup is employed to safeguard the web tier virtual machines and the SQL Server database.
-Finally, the lab concludes by validating the high availability, DR, and backup configurations to ensure the application’s resiliency and preparedness for potential failures.
+Finally, the lab concludes by validating the high availability, Disaster Recovery, and backup configurations to ensure the application’s resiliency and preparedness for potential failures.

 ## Objective
 The objective of this lab is to enhance the Contoso application’s reliability by implementing high availability, disaster recovery (DR), and backup solutions in Azure.
-This includes adding redundancy, configuring a secondary DR site, and securing data with Azure Backup.
+This includes adding redundancy, configuring a secondary disaster recovery site, and securing data with Azure Backup.
 The goal is to validate these solutions to ensure system resiliency and continuity.

 - **Enable High Availability for the Contoso application:** In this exercise, you will deploy additional web, database and domain controller VMs you will convert this deployment into a highly-availability architecture by adding redundancy to each tier.

-- **Enable Disaster Recovery for the Contoso application:** In this exercise, you will enable a secondary DR site.
+- **Enable Disaster Recovery for the Contoso application:** In this exercise, you will enable a secondary disaster recovery site.
 This site will support each tier of the Contoso application, using a different technology in each case.
-The DR approach is summarized in the following table.
+The disaster recovery approach is summarized in the following table.

 - **Enable Backup for the Contoso application:** In this exercise, you will use Azure Backup to enable backup for the Contoso application.
 You will configure backup for both the web tier VMs and the SQL Server database.